RadiantBlockchain/radiant-node/doc/tor.md

 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.

-## 1. Run Bitcoin Cash Node behind a Tor proxy
+## 1. Run Radiant Node behind a Tor proxy

-The first step is running Bitcoin Cash Node behind a Tor proxy.
+The first step is running Radiant Node behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

     -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy